Al Thumama Stadium - When will the sixth Qatar 2022 World Cup venue be inaugurated?

 When will Al Thumama Stadium be inaugurated?

-Al Thumama, a 40,000-seater capacity Stadium will be the sixth venue for the upcoming 2022 World Cup which will be completed after Khalifa International, Al Janoub, Education City, Ahmad Bin Ali and Al Bayt stadiums.
+Al Thumama, a 40,000-seater capacity Stadium will be the sixth ready venue for the upcoming 2022 World Cup after Khalifa International, Al Janoub, Education City, Ahmad Bin Ali and Al Bayt stadiums.
 The newly constructed stadium will be inaugurated on October 22, 2021, on the occasion of the Amir Cup 2021 final.

 The newly constructed stadium is designed by renowned Qatari architect Ibrahim M. Jaidah.
 It will host group stage matches as well as one quarter-final and one semifinal ties of the 2022 World Cup.